Alpha Gruis: Properties

-The effective temperature of Alpha Gruis's outer envelope is 13,920 K, giving it the blue-white hue characteristic of B-type stars.
+The effective temperature of Alnair's outer envelope is 14,245 K, giving it the blue-white hue characteristic of B-type stars.
 The abundance of elements other than hydrogen and helium, what astronomers term the metallicity, is about 74% of the abundance in the Sun.

-Based on the estimated age and motion, it may be a member of the AB Doradus moving group that share a common motion through space.
+Based on the estimated age and motion, it is a member of the AB Doradus moving group that share a common motion through space.
 This group has an age of about 70 million years, which is consistent with α Gruis's 100-million-year estimated age (allowing for a margin of error).
 The space velocity components of this star in the Galactic coordinate system are [U, V, W] = [–7.0 ± 1.1, –25.6 ± 0.7, –15.5 ± 1.4] km/s.